MartinPellizzer/terrawhisper-compiler/prompts.md

     - ok. now give a brief description for each name. the descriptions must be brief, must tell something unique about that variation, and must tell in which regions are most common.

 - does [common_name] grow wild? if so, in which regions? order the regions by distribution.
+- what are the best growing zones for [latin_name] (USDA Hardiness Zones)?
+    - give me a full breakdown of these zones in a flat list, and tell me the temperature ranges

+- what are the growing conditions of [latin_name]?
+    - summarize the above growing conditions in a small paragraph. give just the most important information